Riteshdubey0/Ritesh/README.md

 # Ritesh
-This Is my first Repository
+This Is my first Repository.
 Author- Ritesh Dubey